monistode/ISA-docs/RISC_accumulator.md

 ###  CALL `$num`
 `10000100` - 2 bytes

-Pushes the next instruction's location on to the memory stack, transfers control to the location at `num`
+Pushes the next instruction's location on to the memory stack, transfers control to the location at `[$num]`

 ###  CALL
 `00010111` - 1 byte